-The PD sets out the framework for the future relationship between the EU and the UK including an agreement on trade and economic cooperation with the EU alongside agreements on security and other areas of cooperation.
+The new PD sets out the framework for the future relationship between the EU and the UK including an agreement on trade and economic cooperation with the EU alongside agreements on security and other areas of cooperation.

-These documents were laid in Parliament on 19 October ahead of the vote in the House of Commons on the deal and consideration in the House of Lords.
+These documents were laid in Parliament on 19 October ahead of the vote in the House of Commons on the deal.

-A statement that political agreement has been reached was also laid in Parliament on 19 October - the laying of these documents complies with the terms of the European Union (Withdrawal) Act 2018 (EUWA) section 13(1)(a)(i), (ii) and (iii) which clause 31 of the WAB will repeal.
+A statement that political agreement has been reached was also laid in Parliament on 19 October - the laying of these documents complies with the terms of the European Union (Withdrawal) Act 2018 (EUWA) section 13(1)(a)(i), (ii) and (iii) which clause 32 of the WAB will repeal.

-We recognise that time is short for the passage of this bill and that the Programme Motion envisages a total of 4 days debate in the House of Commons on this crucial measure.
+We recognise that time is short for the passage of this bill.
+There have been 4 days of debate in the House of Commons and the time allotted in the House of Lords is currently scheduled to last 7 days.

-We have concerns that scrutiny of this legislation and the WA will be disproportionately inadequate in the light of the importance of the complex issues in these documents which require careful consideration.
+We have concerns that scrutiny of this legislation and the WA will be disproportionately inadequate considering the importance of the complex issues which require careful consideration.